 REs can also help cancer patients preserve their fertility.
 By coordinating with an oncologist, they will work together to develop a fertility preservation plan before any beginning any cancer treatments that could pose a risk to fertility.

-An andrologist is a urologist who has received additional training in male fertility.
+An andrologist is a urologist who has received additional training in male-specific conditions, including male infertility.
 He or she may assess and prescribe treatment for male fertility issues on their own, or collaborate with a reproductive endocrinologist.

 They may also examine more closely to identify the root cause of a sperm count that is below normal, or absent altogether.
 Ideally this will enable them to treat the issue so that the couple can conceive without the need for IVF.